Unlocking Success: A Comprehensive Guide to the 21 Stages of Sales Performance Audit

 How many reasons do you need?

-According to the leadership functions I work with they typically find 2 or 3 reasons, mainly driven by seeking revenue growth and revenue stability associated with sales performance audits, namely:
+According to the leadership functions I work with, they typically find 2 or 3 reasons, mainly driven by seeking revenue growth and revenue stability, as well as ensuring efficiency/effectiveness within the sales function in terms of conversions, pricing, positioning and sales velocity, as well as being a precursor to scaling, as well as building a sales function that supports

 • Reducing / optimising costs